‘Why are people with Down’s syndrome so happy?’ - Myth Busting

 How can we help?

 Learning for Life is here to support the SEND community to develop the skills to effectively recognise, understand, and respond to a variety of emotions within themselves (introspection) and others.
-This covers both basic emotions (happy, sad), and some more complex emotions (embarrassed, frustrated) to which there is slightly more nuance.

 The ‘Worried’ video is of crucial importance to the Down’s syndrome community as generalised anxiety disorder is one of the most prevalent mental health problems.